mzulfikari/mzulfikari/README.md

 Software Developer focused on **backend engineering, API development, and real-world systems**.

 My main stack is **Python & Django**, with a strong interest in **System Design, Software Architecture, DevOps, and scalable backend systems**.

+I'm also building **Knack**, a software development brand focused on creating practical digital products and engineering solutions.

 > **Build simple.
 Think deeply.
 Engineer for scale.**